Florida Sales Tax Rates

 Who Must Pay Tax?

-Your cpa to collect and pay sales and use tax using our secure Internet site.
+Your Accountant to collect and pay sales and use tax using our secure Internet site.

 Once you are registered, we will send you a Certificate of Registration (Form DR-11), an Annual Resale Certificate for Sales Tax (Form DR-13), and tax return forms.
 Place the Certificate of Registration in a visible area of the business.
 You can use a signed copy of your current Annual Resale Certificate to buy products tax-exempt that you will resell or re-rent.